addisonjames/FrameHop/README.md

+FrameHop for Figma

-Below are the steps to get your plugin running.
+Below are Figma's instructions for running a plugin in developer mode.
 You can also find instructions at:

   https://www.figma.com/plugin-docs/plugin-quickstart-guide/